The archive of Software Heritage is under the responsibility of Inria, the french national institute for research in computer science and control.

-The Software Heritage archive collects publicly available source code, and its development history, from a variety of public sources.
-Personal information may be contained in the source code or in the development history, and may hence be collected in the archive.
+The Software Heritage archive collects publicly available source code, and its development history, from a variety of public sources, such as the GitHub, GitLab.com or Bitbucket code hosting platforms, package repositories like Npm or PyPI, and open access repositories like HAL or Zenodo.
+Personal information may be contained in the source code or in the development history, and may hence be collected by the archive.
 All the content of the archive being publicly accessible, you may access this information directly from the archive.

 To request the removal of a content from the Software Heritage archive, you must file a formal request containing all of the following informations:

 Please send your request by e-mail to firstname.lastname@example.org

 You can also send it by physical mail to the following address